Skip to main content

 Waste hierarchy: waste prevention, reuse, recycle, energy recovery, and disposal

 Preventing waste is the first step to reducing waste issues.
 Consider which items you need and act accordingly.
 When you no longer require items which can still be used, reusing them is the best way to go about this.
-You can find a big bin for clothes, textiles and shoes and one for small and medium-sized electrical goods on Cambridge Terrace, just off St Aldate’s (the street with Christ Church on it) and a 10-minute walk from the College gates.
+You can find more information about what to do with unwanted textiles and electrical items on the City Council website.
 Furthermore, at the end of the year in Trinity Term, Exeter organises a charity collection for things you no longer need but are perfectly usable.
 Look out for information about the British Heart Foundation Collection towards the end of Trinity.

 Dry mixed recycling